-- I. The erosion control plan shall demonstrate that: - (a) During construction, erosion on the site shall be controlled to avoid adverse impacts on adjacent properties. - (b) The following temporary erosion control measures shall be used during construction: sand bags, a desilting basin and silt fences. - (c) Following construction, erosion on the site shall be controlled to avoid adverse impacts on adjacent properties and public streets. - II.
-The plan shall include, at a minimum, the following components: - (a) A narrative report describing all temporary run-off and erosion control measures to be used during construction and all permanent erosion control measures to be installed for permanent erosion control. - (b) A site plan showing the location of all temporary erosion control measures. - (c) A schedule for installation and removal of the temporary erosion control measures. - (d) A site plan showing the location of all permanent erosion control measures.
+- I. The erosion control plan shall demonstrate that: - (a) During construction, erosion on the site shall be controlled to avoid adverse impacts on adjacent properties. - (b) The following temporary erosion control measures shall be used during construction: sand bags, a desilting basin and silt fences. - (c) Following construction, erosion on the site shall be controlled to avoid adverse impacts on adjacent properties and public streets. - (d) The following permanent erosion control measures shall be installed: a drain to direct roof and front yard runoff to the street; no drainage shall be directed to rear yard slope; no drainage shall be retained in front yard. - II.
+The plan shall include, at a minimum, the following components: - (a) A narrative report describing all temporary run-off and erosion control measures to be used during construction and all permanent erosion control measures to be installed for permanent erosion control.

+- (b) A site plan showing the location of all temporary erosion control measures. - (c) A schedule for installation and removal of the temporary erosion control measures. - (d) A site plan showing the location of all permanent erosion control measures. - (e) A schedule for installation and maintenance of the permanent erosion control measures. - B. The permittee shall undertake development in accordance with the approved final plans.
+Any proposed changes to the approved final plans shall be reported to the Executive Director.
+No changes to the approved final plans shall occur without a Commission amendment to this coastal development permit unless the Executive Director determines that no amendment is required.